On Newton strata in the $B_{dR}^+$-Grassmannian: The Newton stratification and parabolic reductions

 \subsection{Opposite reductions}

+Assume that $G$ is quasi-split.
 In this section we consider parabolic reductions whose slope vector is anti-dominant, and such that the associated $M$-bundle is semistable, to prove that Theorem \ref{thmmain1} implies Theorem \ref{thmoppfilt}.
 The idea for this proof was pointed out to us by D.~Hansen.

-We consider the local charts for $\Bun_G$ introduced in \cite[IV.3]{FS}.
+We consider the local charts for $\Bun_G$ introduced in \cite[V.3]{FS}.
 Let $[b]\in B(G)$.
 Let $M$ be the centralizer of its Newton point $\nu_b$ and let $P$ be the parabolic subgroup with Levi factor $M$ such that $\nu_b$ is $P$-anti-dominant.
 Then $\mathcal M_b$ is defined as the v-stack assigning to any perfectoid space $S$ over $\overline{\mathbb F}_q$ the groupoid of $P$-bundles $\E_P$ over $S$ such that $\E_P\times^P M$ is the $M$-bundle $\E_{b_M}^M$ associated with the reduction of $[b]$ to the centralizer of its Newton point.
 It is a cohomologically smooth Artin v-stack.

 We consider the natural map $\pi_b:\mathcal M_b\rightarrow \Bun_G$ mapping $\E_P$ to $\E_P\times^P G$.
-By \cite[Thm.~IV.3.5]{FS}, it is partially proper, representable in locally spatial diamonds and cohomologically smooth.
+By \cite[Thm.~V.3.7]{FS}, it is partially proper, representable in locally spatial diamonds and cohomologically smooth.

 We can now prove that Theorem \ref{thmmain1} implies Theorem \ref{thmoppfilt}.

 \begin{proof}[Proof of Theorem \ref{thmoppfilt}] Let $[b]\geq [b']$ in $B(G).$ We have to show that the point of $\Bun_G$ corresponding to $[b']$ is in the image of $\pi_b$.
 However, since $\pi_b$ is cohomologically smooth, the induced map on topological spaces is open.
 The split $P$-bundle $\E_{b_M}^M\times^M P$ is mapped to $[b]$.
 Hence by Theorem \ref{thmmain1}, the image of $\pi_b$ contains all $[b']\leq [b]$. \end{proof}